Council weed control programs

 We can help you

 Council strives to protect agriculture and biodiversity from weeds that could destroy the sustainability of our farming sector and threaten native plants and animals.
-With this in mind, we are here to help, so if you have any questions about our inspection program, please contact Council’s Invasive Species Supervisor, Paul Martin, for further advice on:
+With this in mind, we are here to help, so if you have any questions about our inspection program, please contact our Invasive Species Supervisor, Paul Martin, for further advice on: